Lessons from Formally Verified Deployed Software Systems (Extended version): The systems: Descriptions

 \subsubsection{Style}

-The specification language is Coq.
-The team used Coq to develop mathematical theories and to prove specifications of programs, and OCaml to create Coq plugins for adding novel tactics or functionality.

-The following example illustrates a specification in Coq that ensures correct usage of semantics optimizations: \lstinputlisting{listings/ynot_listing.lst}
+The specification language is Coq, which the team used to develop mathematical theories and prove specifications, relying on OCaml to create Coq plugins for novel tactics or functionality.
+The following Coq specification example ensures correct usage of semantic optimizations: \lstinputlisting{listings/ynot_listing.lst}

 Here, \e{DbInfo} stands for database information; \e{Ctx} means context; \e{Env} describes environment; \e{s} and \e{I} denote a string and a schema respectively.